IBM/guide-conveyor-simulator/README.md

 ```
 3. Register the device with Watson IoT Platform.
 For more information about registering devices, see [Connecting devices](https://console.bluemix.net/docs/services/IoT/iotplatform_task.html#iotplatform_subtask1).
-     * In the Bluemix console, click **Launch** othe Watson IoT Platform service details page.The Watson IoT Platform web console opens in a new browser tab at the following URL:
+     * In the IBM console, click **Launch** other Watson IoT Platform service details page.The Watson IoT Platform web console opens in a new browser tab at the following URL:
          ```
          https://ORG_ID.internetofthings.ibmcloud.com/dashboard/#/overview
          ```